Leuven | More than two weeks ago

 In this master thesis topic, the student will contribute to the study of a novel high-resolution imaging concept based entirely on an intimate marriage of active on-chip photonics and CMOS image sensors.

-A suitable candidate has a keen interest in experimental work, data analysis, and simulations.
+A suitable candidate has a keen interest in experimental work and data analysis.

 The main research objectives are: